 Key recipe: Try a zucchini and watermelon salad with fresh grapefruit, cumin powder, mango powder, and salt as a nighttime snack before dinner.

-What's going on: "This will allow the body to mobilize the stored fat and use as an energy source."
+What's going on: "This will allow the body to mobilize the stored fat and use as an energy source," says Biswas.
+According to Shapiro, you'll see rapid weight loss during this phase due to the removal of solid foods and the loss of stored water and glucose.

 Stage 2: Reduction Phase